Students seeking admission to the School of Graduate Studies must provide:

 Out-of-state students who plan to qualify for master’s degrees or higher level certificates or for special endorsements for their respective states should check carefully the requirements of their states.
-The application for certification or appropriate form(s) must be submitted to the Certification Officer within five years of the graduation date or the individual will be required to meet the current Alabama State Approved program requirements.
 If an individual is admitted to an Alabama Class A program based on a bachelor’s level professional educator certificate in another state, completes a Class A program and desires Alabama certification, he/she must earn a Class B Alabama Professional Educator Certificate prior to applying for Class A certification.

 If an individual is admitted to an Alabama Class AA program based on a master’s-level professional educator certificate in another state, completes a Class AA program, and subsequently applies for Alabama certification at the Class AA level, then the individual must earn at least an Alabama Class A Professional Educator Certificate before applying for Class AA certification.

 Application for certification is the student’s responsibility and is made through the Certification Officer at the University of West Alabama.
 Please go to www.uwa.edu/certification to obtain information regarding the process of applying for certification.
 The State of Alabama requires that application for certification be submitted within five years of the graduation date.

 A candidate cannot be recommended for certification based on completion of a program for which State approval expired more than seven years prior to the date of program completion.